ZionJiam/FYP_System/README.md

 # FYP_System
-**An assignment for the module Data Structure and Algorithm in Singapore Polytechnic**
+**An assignment for the module Data Structures and Algorithm in Singapore Polytechnic**

 -- Project Member: Philip Leong Jun Hwa, Zion Jiam Tzi Yang